 Whether it's helping somebody less fortunate than you, spending time with animals or working to make the world a better place, whatever small difference you can make is incredibly valuable.
 But giving your time and skills also gives you plenty back in return.
 Here are just a handful of ways volunteering can enhance your life.

 1. Be part of your community

 Volunteering is a great way to become more connected to your community, being involved in its fabric in a meaningful and productive way.
-A study from the University of Minnesota also found that volunteering can help build your sense of engagement and trust in your relationships with others in your community.
+Volunteering can help build your sense of engagement and trust in your relationships with others in your community.